 Localised terrorist attacks in which militants destroy railway links, gas pipelines and power pylons and launch attacks on Government buildings and army bases in the Khyber Pakhtunkhwa province and the southwest province of Balochistan are common.
 There have also been high profile attacks such as the attack on a naval base in Karachi in 2011 and the attack on the district court in Islamabad on 3 March 2014.
 In June 2014, armed militants attacked Jinnah International Airport in Karachi, killing 36 people and injuring at least 18 people.
 More recently suicide attacks at the Wagah border led to the killing of more than 60 civilians.
-The withdrawal of the U.S. troops from Afghanistan may result in increased capacity for terrorist groups operating in Pakistan, resulting in greater instability.
+In December 2014, seven gunmen affiliated with the Tehreek-i-Taliban conducted a terrorist attack on the Army Public School in the northwestern Pakistani city of Peshawar killing 145 people, including 132 schoolchildren.
+In January 2015, Sunni militants linked to the Pakistani Taliban killed at least 61 people and seriously injured 50 in a bombing at a Shiite mosque in the Shikarpur District of Sindh.
+In May 2015, attacks by gunmen on buses in Karachi and Mastung resulted in the deaths of 69 people.
+In March 2016, at least 74 people were killed and 338 others were injured in a suicide bombing in a public park in Lahore.
+In August 2016, 70 people were killed and over 120 injured in a suicide bombing at the Government Hospital of Quetta.
+The withdrawal of the U.S. troops from Afghanistan may result in increased capacity for terrorist groups operating in Pakistan, resulting in greater instability, and Pakistan continues to advocate a phased withdrawal.